Schleswig-Holstein Police: Polizeidirektion Flensburg

 The Police Directorate Flensburg is the northernmost Police Directorate within Schleswig-Holstein and responsible for the City of Flensburg and the districts of Schleswig-Flensburg and Northern Frisia.

-The City of Flensburg is divided into two precincts, with additional Police stations subordinated to the 2nd precinct in Flensburg-Mitte, Flensburg-Mürwik, Flensburg-Engelsby, Flensburg-Nord, Flensburg-Friesischer Berg, Flensburg-Weiche, Flensburg-Harrislee, Flensburg-Handewitt, Flensburg-Glücksburg, Flensburg-Schafflund and Flensburg-Husby.
+The City of Flensburg is divided into two precincts, with additional Police stations subordinated to the 2nd precinct in Flensburg-Mitte, Flensburg-Mürwik, Flensburg-Engelsby, Flensburg-Nord, Flensburg-Friesischer Berg, Flensburg-Weiche, Harrislee, Handewitt, Glücksburg, Schafflund and Husby.

 The district of Schleswig-Flensburg is split between a precinct in Schleswig and Kappeln.
 The precinct in Schleswig is subdivided into Police stations in Kropp, Silberstedt, Erfde, Busdorf and Böklund, while the precinct in Kappeln is subdivided into Police stations in Süderbarup, Steinbergkirche, Mittelangeln and Tarp.

 The district of Northern Frisia is served by the Sylt precinct, the Niebüll precinct along with Police stations in Leck, Bredstedt, Wyk auf Föhr and Nebel, as well as the Husum precinct along with Police stations in Friederichsstadt, Viöl, Hattsdtedt, Pellworm, Tönning, Garding, St.-Peter Ording and Seeth.

-The Police Directorate also contains a Autobahnpolizei (Autobahn-Police precinct).
+The criminal Investigation Police are based out of Flensburg with a Precinct.
+There are additional Criminal Investigation Police Stations in Husum, Schleswig, Sylt and Niebüll.

-The Criminal Investigation Police (Kriminalpolizei) is based in Flensburg with a Criminal Investigation Police precinct, onto which Departments of the Criminal Investigation Police (Kriminalinspektionen) in Sylt and Niebüll are subordinated.
+The Police Directorate also contains a Autobahnpolizei (Autobahn-Police precinct) in Schuby and Schleswig.

 Polizeidirektion Neumünster

 The Police Directorate Neumünster is responsible for the City of Neumünster and the district of Rendsurg-Eckernförde.

 Within the city of Neumünster it is divided into two precincts, with additional Police stations subordinated to the 2nd precinct in Neumünster-Faldera, Neumünster-Einfeld, Neumünster-Tungendorf, Neumünster-Mitte, Neumünster-Wittdorf, Neumünster-Gadeland and Neumünster-West.
 Furthermore, there is a station at the Neumünster refugee accommodation (Landesunterkunft Neumünster) and a specialized traffic collision unit.
 Additionally, based in Neumünster is a Autobahnpolizei (Autobahn-Police) and the Verkehrsüberwachungsdienst (Traffic surveillance unit), specialized on the repression and prevention of road rage.

-The district of Rendsburg-Eckernförde is covered by severals precincts with subordinated stations.
+The district of Rendsburg-Eckernförde is covered by several precincts with subordinated stations.
 The Rendsurg precinct with stations in Österrönfeld, Fockbek and Owschlag, the Hohenwestedt precinct with stations in Handerau-Hademarschen and Jevestedt, the Nortorf precinct with a station in Aukrug, as well as the Bordesholm precinct with stations in Molfsee and Flintbek.
 Furthermore, a Kronshagen precinct with a station in Achterwehr, and a Eckernförde precinct with stations in Gettorf, Ascheffel, Damp, Altenholz, Rieseby and Schwedeneck.
 Rendburg-Eckernförde is also served by a Polizeibezirksrevier (Police district precinct).

 The Police Directorate also contains a Autobahnpolizei (Autobahn-Police precinct) and a Department of the Criminal Investigation Police (Kriminalinspektion).